cadentj/transformers_notebooks/transformers.md

 "re"
 ```

 Note - you might see the character `Ġ` in front of some tokens.
 This is a special token that indicates that the token begins with a space.
-Tokens with a leading space vs not are different.
+Tokens with a leading space and those without a leading space are different.

 We'll use the `AutoModelForCausalLM` and `AutoTokenizer` libraries to load in a transformer model and its tokenizer from Huggingface.
 (Hugging Face is an open source ML platform for sharing pretrained models, datasets, and much more!)